 Anthropomorphic animal is defined as images of animals having human characteristics.
 A famous example is the Teenage Mutant Ninja Turtles.
 Hailed as the most universal mascot, anthropomorphic animal mascot is the most fun, cool, and customizable among the other types of mascots.
 It has a universal appeal that any business can use.
 Its con is the same as animal mascots – it can alienate people who have animal phobias.

 Anthropomorphic Object Mascot

-Meanwhile, anthropomorphic objects pertain depicts an object with a human characteristic.
+Anthropomorphic objects pertain depicts an object with a human characteristic.
 Example are the characters in the popular animation film, Cars.
 If your business is about selling a specific product, then this mascot is for you.
-This type of mascot can make your brand more relatable and interesting.
-It can also help your audience find out what your brand is all about right away.
+It can help your audience find out what your brand is all about right away.
 Anthropomorphic object mascots can be not appealing on all types of audiences, but with the right branding and design, profits will definitely pour.